Skip to main content

 Building your image

-The meta-tedge-project is a meta project which uses kas to package multiple Yocto (bitbake) projects into a single repository where the user can select which project they would like to build.
-It supports reusing configuration files to make it easier to configure different image definitions to control what should be included in your image.
+The meta-tedge repository is a Yocto layer but it also includes some kas definitions to make it easier to build images. kas supports reusing configuration files to make it easier to configure different image definitions to control what should be included in your image.

-Feel free to clone the project if you want to make your own customizations, however please always refer back to the project if you run into any problems (as it may have changed in the meantime).
+Feel free to move the kas files into your own repository where it will reference the meta-tedge Yocto layer, however please always refer back to the original kas project files if you run into any problems (as it may have changed in the meantime).

 The project uses different Yocto layers to build an image which contains: